 If, with particular set ups, users prefer not to use anti-skate, then they presumably feel the trade-off is worth it.

-(In normal usage, the "centripetal" force is described by the force preventing the arm from moving away from the centre, i.e. acting towards the centre, as in the case of an object being spun on the end of a string, where there are no additional forces acting on the object.
-The centripetal component of this nature due to the rotational velocity of the arm and cartridge in a tonearm is, of course, virtually zero.)
+(Sometimes centrifugal forces are suggested as the cause of skating - the stylus ejected from the groove as if it had been spun and then released.
+In normal usage, any "centrifugal" force would be that acting away from the centre, pulling the arm.
+The "centripetal" force is described by the force preventing the arm from moving away from the centre, i.e. acting towards the spindle, as in the case of an object being spun on the end of a string, where there are no additional forces acting on the object.
+However, the centripetal component of this nature due to the rotational velocity of a tonearm about its pivot is, of course, virtually zero, as it is hardly rotating at all - slower than the hand of a clock.)